ethereum/EIPs/EIPS/eip-5XXX.md

 ```

 #### mint

+_Alberto: do we need a `mint` method?
+I reckon it might be nice for integrators to have a standard function to obtain the PTs, but so far we have been fine without one for ERC20s._

 Mints exactly `amount` of Principal Tokens to `to` by depositing that exact same `amount` of underlying tokens.
 In yield tokenization protocols, also mints `amount` of Yield Tokens in addition to Principal Tokens.